olifrost/olifrost.github.io/_posts/2019-02-10-gettygirlfriend.md

 After a few weeks I was bored.

-Her beanie lost its luster.
+Her beanie lost its lustre.

 And with it, the lust I had for her.